-The Bachelor's degree is granted to students who have completed the required number of credits (depending on the transition curriculum requirements), writing and language requirements, a basic humanities requirement (twelve credits), distribution requirements in four different areas (at least 33 credits), a major, and three non-credit course units in Physical Education.
-Although 45 total credits are required in the basic humanities and in the distribution requirements, several of these credits will be satisfied by courses taken in a particular major.
+The Bachelor's degree is granted to students who have completed the required number of credits (depending on the transition curriculum requirements), and the appropriate degree requirements.
+The degree requirements under the Foundations Curriculum include at least thirteen courses (52 credits) and as many as sixteen courses (64 credits) as described below.
+Although 52 total credits are required, several of these credits will be satisfied by courses taken in a particular major.
 Moreover, the total number of credits required to satisfy the writing and language requirements may vary because the foreign language requirement may be satisfied by successful completion of a proficiency exam.
-Thus, the number of credits available for electives is dependent upon several factors: the major, whether the degree is the Bachelor of Arts or the Bachelor or Science, how many courses a student must take to satisfy the writing and language requirements, and how many courses outside the major a student must take to satisfy the distribution requirements.
+In addition, some courses satisfy more than one foundation requirement, effectively decreasing the number of required courses.
+Thus, the number of credits available for electives is dependent upon several factors: the major, whether the degree is the Bachelor of Arts or the Bachelor of Science, how many courses a student must take to satisfy the writing and language requirements, and how many courses outside the major a student must take to satisfy the foundation requirements.